-Thinking of adding some finishing touches to your laser-cut parts?
+Thinking of adding some finishing touches to your laser cut aluminum, copper, brass, steel or stainless steel?
 Tumbling is a great way to impart a uniform finish and remove burrs from a wide variety of metal parts, and should be part of your product design or hobbyist toolkit.
 Now, let’s learn all about it.

-If you’re currently ordering, or thinking about ordering, laser-cut parts from online manufacturing service provider SendCutSend, you might be interested to know that the fine folks from Reno, Nevada are fellow tumblers.
-I know, I was surprised, too.
-Come to think of it, though, there might have been a brief mention of part tumbling and other finishing processes in another blog post, but the topic deserves a second look.
+If you’re currently ordering, or thinking about ordering, laser cut parts from online manufacturing provider SendCutSend, you might be interested to know that the fine folks over there offer deburring and tumbling.
+We’ve mentioned it before in another blog post, but the topic deserves a second look.

-SendCutSend’s technology is a little different than that of my old Skilcraft, however.
-For one thing, they only tumble metal laser-cut parts.
-No car keys or dinner rings, please.
-There are also some size constraints—nothing smaller than 1″ square or larger than 5″ square—and the parts should be fairly sturdy, which means you’ll have to find another way to shine up those laser-cut spiderweb wall hangings of which you’ve been dreaming.
+SendCutSend’s technology is a little different than the home rock tumblers that you might be familiar with.
+There are also some size constraints—nothing smaller than 1″ square or larger than 4″ square—and the parts should be fairly sturdy, which means you’ll have to find another way to shine up those laser-cut spiderweb wall hangings of which you’ve been dreaming.